MGApcDev/8b35bbd7ff2f5dd7c94fffbb1a3512bc/README.md

 _2. Solve hashes as we go_
 - Using a dictionary of 99.000 words a small piece of text like "anagram" ends up having xx.xxx solutions
 - With this many solutions, either we have a lot of IO time or we use a lot of resources to keep all solutions in memory.
-Therefore we compute the hash of each candidate and check if it's one of the hashes we're looking for before we return the solution.
+Therefore we compute the hash of each candidate and check if it's one of the hashes we're looking for before we return the solutions.

 _3. Terminate when hashes are found_
 - When all solutions are found we might still have anagrams we haven't check.
 This gives no extra value and we terminate to recursive loop.

+_4. Solve anagrams in levels_
+Once the AST of word combinations are constructed, we look for the solutions one level at a time, due to the increased likelyhood of the phrase we're looking for contains words longer than 1 letter.
+We would use a BFS algortihm to find solutions, but the implementation has some problems when it comes to space effecientcy when we need to store a queue with elements equal to the width of the tree.

 <img src="https://i.imgur.com/bCyFtQG.gif" height="75">